barbourshop/guest-self-checkin/STAFF_GUIDE.md

 - For application errors, check Windows Event Viewer first
 - For Square API issues, look for logs containing "[ ERROR ]" or "Square API"
 - For check-in issues, search for logs containing "[ CHECK-IN ]"
+- **For auditing or analyzing check-in activity, refer to the daily CSV files in `logs/checkins/`.**